 In this picture, you can see the aspiration pipette (the glass tube on the right) gently pulling the single blastomere off of an 8 cell embryo.

 At this early point of embryo development, all of the cells should be identical and thus, removal of a cell from the embryo at this stage should not remove anything critical for normal development.
 An embryo should be able to compensate for the removed cell and should continue to divide following blastomere biopsy.
-However, a recent study suggested that a biopsy performed at the blastomere stage was responsible for a decreased chance that the embryo would be able to implant into the uterus later.
+However, well done study suggested that a biopsy performed at the blastomere stage was responsible for a decreased chance that the embryo would be able to implant into the uterus later. for this reason, blastomere biopsy is not typically used anymore.

 After obtaining cells from the embryo, they can then be analyzed using a variety of different techniques.
 It doesn’t matter which of the eight cells was removed because as the embryo divides, each subsequent generation of cells contains exactly the same genetic information as the “parent” cell.
 This, each of the eight cells should be identical.